-“God is an experience,” an old man told me as he reached for another cookie.
+“God is an experience,” an old man said as he reached for another cookie.

 I swear I read somewhere that your uncoiled intestines can reach the moon.